compose-ex/rethinkfollow/README.md

 # rethinkfollow

 RethinkDB Go examples following change feeds.
-Will accompany an article on how to follow change feeds.
+Will accompany an article on how to follow changefeeds.

 ## Building